Mickman Speaks on Self-Improvement, Human Connection, & The Audiovisual Experience [Exclusive Interview] - River Beats Dance

 But it’s a good question because I’ve kind of had my head down and my blinders on for so long, and now that I’m at a point where making a career out of this is becoming more and more feasible.

-I’ve asked myself that question a lot, what are you doing?
-Where does this even go?
-And then every time my mind answers it, it’s like, dude, you’re already here.
-You’re already succeeding in whatever it is that you’re trying to do.
-So as long as I can keep my mind right, my body right, and my spirit.
+I’ve asked myself that question a lot – ‘What are you doing?
+Where does this even go?’
+Then every time my mind answers it, it’s like, ‘dude, you’re already here.
+You’re already succeeding in whatever it is that you’re trying to do.’
+So as long as I can keep my mind right, my body right, and my spirit in tact, then this rabbit hole of creation will never end.

 OE: Speaking of making music, playing shows, and traveling the world, tell me about your recent Japan trip!